MakerXStudio/cloudwatch-error-alarms/README.md

 CDK and lambda wrapper to send error alarms to Slack.
 This project inclues:

-- A lambda that is involked by cloud watch message to send alert to Slack
+- A lambda that is invoked by cloud watch message to send alert to Slack
 - AWS CDK to deploy and configure the lambda

 [![npm package][npm-img]][npm-url]